 While it helps to have all the servers within the same network, any intervening firewalls can be setup to allow the Munin master connection to the client nodes on port 4949.
 Check out the Munin Monitoring Wiki page for even more helpful tips and tricks!

-Munin also has basic monitoring support, but there’s also a Nagios plugin available to send alerts through Nagios.
-Together, Munin and Nagios go a long way towards helping you get your data center under control allowing you to do real capacity planning.
+Munin also has basic monitoring support, and there’s a Nagios plugin available to send alerts.
+Together, Munin and Nagios go a long way towards helping get your data center under control by allowing you to do real capacity planning.
+For network usage, check out John Kimball’s overview on free bandwidth monitors.

 “Happy Hunting” and remember to share any interesting graphs (or successful optimizations) on the flickr Web Ops Visualization Pool!